The LWE decryption formula is summarized as follows:

 During decryption, the secret key owner can subtract from because he can directly compute by using his secret key .

 The reason we scaled the plaintext by is: (i) to left-shift by bits and separate it from the noise in the lower bits during encryption, whereas is essential to make it hard for the attacker to guess or ; and (ii) to eliminate in the lower bits by right-shifting it by bits without compromising in the higher bits during decryption.
-The process of right-shifting (i.e., scaling) the plaintext by bits followed by adding the noise is illustrated in Figure 8.
+The process of right-shifting (i.e., scaling) the plaintext by bits, followed by adding the noise , is illustrated in Figure 8.

 In Summary B-2.2 (§B-2.2), we assumed that divides .
 In this case, there is no upper or lower limit on the size of plaintext : its value is allowed to wrap around modulo indefinitely, yet the decryption works correctly.
-This is because any value greater than will be correctly modulo-reduced by when we do modulo reduction by during decryption.
+This is because any value greater than will be correctly modulo-reduced by when we perform modulo reduction by during decryption.

 On the other hand, suppose that does not divide .
 In such a case, we set the scaling factor as .
 Then, provided , the decryption works correctly even if is a large value that wraps around .
 We will show why this is so.

-# by applying
+applying